 Recap

 Changing currency in Google Sheets is a simple process.
 You can use the Number format menu, directly insert currency symbols, or customize the formatting to meet your specific needs.
 By following these steps, you can ensure accurate and professional currency representation in your spreadsheets.
-(See Also: How To Get The Average In Google Sheets)
+(See Also: How To Make A Qr Code On Google Sheets)

 Frequently Asked Questions: Changing Currency in Google Sheets